 Sweet almond oil is so great for your hair since it’s naturally rich in vitamins A and E and antioxidants.
 Plus it soothes and nourishes the hair strands for the overall health of your hair.
 In this recipe, the sweet almond oil adds a much-needed lightweight layer of moisture to this hair mask.
 Combined with a heavier-weight oil like coconut oil, this makes a beautifully balanced hair mask for frizzy hair.

 Sweet almond oil also really great for your skin for the same reasons.
 My Sweet Almond Bentonite Clay Face Mask and DIY Face Serum are some of my favorite natural skincare recipes that also use sweet almond oil.

 Essential oils take this hair mask for frizzy hair up another level.
-They really make it seem like you bought it from a store instead simply making it at home.
+They really make it seem like you bought it from a store instead of simply making it at home.
 There are certain essential oils that are better for different hair types and different conditions.
 The best essential oils for frizzy hair are included below so you can choose the ones you want to use in this recipe.

 Do you also struggle with dry scalp?
 You are going to want to make this Homemade Hair Mask for Dry Scalp too!
-It’s amazing at soothing the scalp, nourishing your hair, relieving any itchiness and adding moisture back to the scalp.
+It’s amazing at soothing the scalp, nourishing your hair, relieving any itchiness, and adding moisture back to the scalp.
 Often time I will use them both at the same time!

 essential oils for frizzy hair

-There are several essential oils that can be used for taming, soothing and calming frizzy hair.
+There are several essential oils that can be used for taming, soothing, and calming frizzy hair.

 Rosemary essential oil both nourishes the hair and helps control frizz.
 This essential oil may also be good for hair growth and hair thickness while improving the overall health of your hair.